 Niacinamide is also known as Vitamin B3 and is one of the power houses of our bodies.
 It is an essential nutrient for a healthy, functioning body.
 It helps with the digestive system, nervous system as well as brain function.
 On ingredient lists, it is called Niacin.

 There are cells in the skin called Langerhans cells.
-They are responsible for the protection of our skin as well as helps repair our skin when we damage it with too much exposure to the sun.
+They are responsible for the protection of our skin as well as help to repair our skin when we damage it with too much exposure to the sun.

 Vitamin B3 will help these cells repair the skin when they have been exposed and helps your skin to fit off unwanted germs and damage.